eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 ## Summary

-This example is about how to communicate between device and solution in a two way pattern through ditto using mqtt.
+This example is about how to communicate between device and solution in a two way pattern through Ditto using MQTT.
-This means we will add a policy, a thing and a mqtt connection to ditto.
-When ditto ist set up and working, we will create real world device ("octopus board") and connect it to it's digital twin via mqtt.
+This means we will add a policy, a thing and a MQTT connection to Ditto.
+When Ditto ist set up and working, we will create real world device ("octopus board") and connect it to it's digital twin via MQTT.
 At the end, we will create a basic frontend webapp.
-The webapp will automatically connect to ditto when you type in your credentials, automatically pull your things and show them in a list.
+The webapp will automatically connect to Ditto when you type in your credentials, automatically pull your things and show them in a list.
 You can create, modify and delete devices in the webapp and if there is a real world device connected to the thing in the list, you can send it a command message to control any feature on it.
 The list of things will always be up-to-date when you listen to server-sent-events, which you can activate easily with pressing a button.